Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 How do private equity companies differ?

-Private equity (PE) firms differ in several key ways, including their size, the types of investments they make, the strategies they pursue and the industries in which they specialize.
+Private equity firms differ in several key ways, including their size, the types of investments they make, the strategies they pursue and the industries in which they specialize.
 Here are the key differentiators:

 Size and capital volume